Miltos-90/RUL_Estimation_of_Aircraft_Engines/README.md

 ![](code_files/figure-markdown_github/sensor_data_corrplot-1.png)

-Alright, there are several sensor that are correlated with each other.
+Alright, there are several sensor readings that are correlated with each other.
 We need some form of dimensionality reduction.

 Independent Component Analysis